 The September issue of Food & Wine arrived Saturday, and flipping through the pages I found a Cookie Madness must-try recipe, another chocolate bundt cake made with red wine.
 It was credited to Anne Willan and very similar to one I made a few months ago – same concept, but different execution with fewer eggs, less oil, less sugar, and more wine.
 I was about to make it yesterday but another cake caught my attention.
 A chocolate bundt cake which they suggested you serve with red wine, preferably Port.

-Like the intro said, the cake was dense, but light.
-It reminded me of Black Magic cake, but better – less sweet and with more chocolate flavor.
-The ganache glaze was good too, just as simple as the cake and with a perfect consistency.
+It is dense and light.
+It's similar to Black Magic Cake but better – less sweet and with more chocolate flavor.
+The ganache glaze is good too, just as simple as the cake and with a perfect consistency.

 I didn’t make any major changes, but I broke the recipe into two parts by putting the glaze in a second section, threw in some vanilla and added gram weights of some key ingredients.
 Here’s the original recipe from Food and Wine.
 Adapted version is below.